ZhengJiawen44/tatsu/README.md

 **Long-term Todo Tracking** : Stay on top of your big-picture tasks (TBD).

-**Notion-like Editor**: A powerful, intuitive interface for note-taking.
+**Notion-like Editor**: A powerful, intuitive interface for note taking.

 **End-to-End Encrypted File Uploads** : Securely store and manage your files.